K. M. Byrne

 Kenneth Michael Byrne (13 May 1913 – 14 May 1990) was a Singaporean politician, diplomat and lawyer who served as Minister for Health between 1961 and 1963, Minister for Labour between 1959 and 1961 and Minister for Law between 1959 and 1963.

 Early life and education

 Byrne was born in Singapore on 13 May 1913.
 His parents, John and Lizzy Byrne, were both born in Singapore and he was the second child.

-He attended St Xavier's School in Penang where his father was working then and returned to Singapore with his family at the end of 1926.
-He continued his education at St. Joseph's Institution and Raffles Institution before enrolling into Raffles College in 1933 and graduating in 1936 with a Diploma in Arts with Class One honours.
+He spent part of childhood in Penang due to his father's work and attended St. Xavier's Institution.
+The family returned to Singapore at the end of 1926.
+He continued his education at St. Joseph's Institution and Raffles Institution before enrolling into Raffles College (a forerunner of the National University of Singapore) in 1933 and graduating in 1936 with a Diploma in Arts with Class One honours.

 Career

 Colonial Civil Service

 Byrne joined the service in 1938 and was assigned to the Colonial Administrative Service in 1946.

 Byrne was appointed as the magistrate of the Fourth Police Court to replace R. E. Turnbull in 1939.

 Byrne was called to the bar in London in 1950.

 In 1953, Byrne was transferred to the Marine Department which was later brought under the Department of Commerce and Industry.

 He was later appointed as Assistant Secretary of Marine Department, and Principal Assistant Secretary and Deputy Secretary of Commerce and Industry Ministry.

 Byrne was Permanent Secretary for the Ministry of Commerce and Industry in 1957 and left the government post in 1958 to join politics.